 Gluten can also hide in seasonings and flavorings.
 Sometimes manufacturers will use flour so their spices to do not stick together!

 Are you overwhelmed?
 Don’t be.
-Once you have read a few labels you won’t think twice about it.
+Once you have read a few labels, deciphering them will be easy easy.
+You won’t think twice about it.
 As a matter of fact, I will be at someone’s home and see a can or jar on the counter and before you know it, I am reading the label without even thinking about it. 😉

 Reading food labels is the only way to ensure what is safe and what’s not!
 Even though a product might have a gluten-free label, I always read the ingredients for peace of mind.
 I hope you will to!
 If you have any questions please leave me a comment below!